Baukereg/godot-tweens-2d/README.md

 Tiny, reusable and chainable tweens for **Godot 4** to add *juice* to any `Control` or `Node2D`.

 The tweens are opinionated and preconfigured with sensible defaults.
-Great for game jams to easily make the UI pop.
+Great for game jams to slam some animations to UI and make it pop!

 [🎬 Watch the demo on youtube](https://www.youtube.com/watch?v=AZzs3Lm6kNE)